Lecturer in Writing for Video Games

-To ensure full consideration, applicants should submit their applications here (https://crwr.air.arts.ubc.ca/job-opportunities/lecturer-in-creative-nonfiction-37680/) and be prepared to upload the following in the order listed: a letter of application; curriculum vitae that includes the names and contacts of three referees; statement of teaching philosophy; a one-page statement about your experience working with a diverse student body and your contributions or potential contributions to creating/advancing a culture of equity and inclusion; and evidence of teaching effectiveness (course outlines, student evaluations).
+To ensure full consideration, applicants should submit their applications at https://crwr.air.arts.ubc.ca/job-opportunities/lecturer-in-writing-for-video-games/ and be prepared to upload the following in the order listed: a letter of application; curriculum vitae that includes the names and contacts of three referees; statement of teaching philosophy; a one-page statement about your experience working with a diverse student body and your contributions or potential contributions to creating/advancing a culture of equity and inclusion; and evidence of teaching effectiveness (course outlines, student evaluations).

 This position is subject to final budgetary approval.
+The expected pay range for this position is $3,333 – $4,167/month.
 Salary will be commensurate with qualifications and experience.